-The activities of the Company are managed by ProCredit General Partner AG, which, due to the legal nature of a partnership limited by shares (Kommanditgesellschaft auf Aktien -
+The activities of the Company are managed by ProCredit General Partner AG, which, due to the legal nature of a partnership limited by shares (Kommanditgesellschaft auf Aktien - KGaA), does not have to be appointed but has been the managing entity of the Company since its establishment.
+The activities of ProCredit General Partner AG are managed by natural persons who are appointed and removed by the Supervisory Board of ProCredit General

-KGaA), does not have to be appointed but has been the managing entity of the Company since its establishment.
-The activities of ProCredit General Partner AG are managed by natural persons who are appointed and removed by the Supervisory Board of ProCredit General Partner AG in accordance with sec.
+Partner AG in accordance with sec.
 84 and 85 AktG and Art.
 6 (2) of the Articles of Association of ProCredit General Partner AG.
 Pursuant to Art.
 22 (1) of the Articles of Association of the Company and sec.
-179 AktG, the Articles of Association of the Company and sec.
-179 AktG, the Articles of Association of the Company and sec.
 179 AktG, the Articles of Association of the Company can be amended upon resolution of the Company's General Meeting with simple majority, unless otherwise stipulated by compulsory law.
 Furthermore, ProCredit General Partner AG has rights of approval for such changes pursuant to Art.
 22 (2) of the Articles of Association of the Company; subsequently, the Supervisory Board of ProCredit General Partner AG shall resolve on the confirmation of such approval in accordance with Art.
 7 (4) of the Articles of Association of ProCredit General Partner AG.